suisoku/NodeFeed/spec/FeedModule/nodefeed-page.fspec.md

 ### Fonctionalities

 * The user will be able to create a page after searching a result if he doesn't find the product (Main route)
-*  He can also create a nodefeed from home page a la reddit (think of a exotic UX place)
+*  He can also create a nodefeed from home page a la reddit (think of a exotic UX place) In the navbar
+*  Only an authenticated user can create a nodefeed

+### UI Specs
+* Modal (no need of a routable page)
+  * 2 step : first check name , give suggestions ala stackoverflow
+  * Next step regular form , with validation
 * Parameters
    *  The title (will create identifier : name already in use tooltip)
    *  Description
    *  Profile picture
    *  Category ? get relevant : material / imamterial etc
    *  Link to official product / company

 Later if business is creating/claiming the page we will add additional information for feature purposes

 This is deeply linked to SearchModule.

+## Page display

+### Fonctionalities
+The user should see a page with it's related content and controls
+The page should be accessible through a link
+### Specs
+* Routable link
+* Obvious stuff display the page , connect control to the page id etc
+* Rate bar (in the header)
+* Follow button (in the header)
+* Sidenav: //TODO:
 ## General considerations
 In general I see 2 main type of products (arbitrary distincitons but hey we well in the 21century)